Will home insurance cover firework-related damage and injuries?

 When determining whether your homeowners insurance will cover firework-related damage, the first thing to consider is whether fireworks are legal in your state.

 Most states permit fireworks, but some restrict fireworks to non-aerial and non-explosive varieties.
-And in Massachusetts, all types of consumer fireworks are illegal.
+For example, New York allows only sparkling devices to be sold and used.
+That is also true in New Jersey.

 If you use a type of restricted firework and it causes a fire or other types of damage, it’s likely your insurance policy won’t cover your damages.
 Most policies exclude damage resulting from illegal acts.